leggedrobotics/SimBenchmark/README.md

 SimBenchmark runs on Ubuntu 16.04 LTS.

 Notes:
-- RAISIM is released as a free closed-source library valid until August 2019.
+- RAISIM is released as a free-of-charge closed-source library.
 - MuJoCo is under a proprietary license.
 - Matlab R2018a is required for plotting (optional).